thirumurthis/Learnings/seaweed-s3/README-blog.md

 With the cert manager and Apisix installed to access the Apisix dashboard the Certificate Issuer, Apisix Tls and Apisix Routes are created (This is optional).

 The Seaweedfs operator is installed using the seaweedfs-operator chart in seaweedfs-operator namespace.
-Once the operator CRDs are installed, the seaweed cluster resources is deployed in seaweedfs namespace using manfiest yaml in the KinD cluster using kubectl command.
+Once the operator CRDs are installed, the seaweed cluster resources is deployed in seaweedfs namespace using manifest yaml in the KinD cluster using kubectl command.
 To make the seaweedfs S3 gateway endpoint accessible from host machine with HTTPS, the Certificate Issuer and Certificate Request manifest also deployed to seaweedfs namespace.
 With the certificate resources installed, deploying the ApisixTLS resource with the DNS names defined for admin, filer and S3 endpoint will create a secret with the self-signed CA cert info.
 This TLS secret info is used in the Seaweedfs cluster manifest in the tls property.
 The ApisixRoute manifest configuration is finally deployed to create routes to access the Seaweed admin UI, filer UI and S3 endpoint.

 ### Installation

 #### Kind cluster installation

-The kind configration manfiest to install kind cluster with 1 control and 3 data plane.
+The kind configuration manifest to install kind cluster with 1 control and 3 data plane.

 ```yaml
 # file name: kind-cluster.yaml